Investing your RRSPs – a time for global?

 - $7.5 Billion to Bond and Income Funds

 To contrast this, the biggest redemptions came out of the Foreign Equity to the tune of $2.98 Billion.
 Redemptions from Global Funds have been happening for the past 5 years since the tech bust.
-This year (2005) the amount of redemptions from 2004 has doubled.
+This year (2005) the number of redemptions from 2004 has doubled.

 You do not have to look too far to 1999 when investors were buying Global Science and Tech in droves and ignoring the things that have done well in the past 5 years like oil and gas, real estate, income trusts and